fer-bot/helios-voting/helios.md

 During the voting period, each user will use exponential ElGamal to encrypt their voting result as exponential ElGamal is great for tallying up the votes.
 Each user will pick a random number `r_i` and generate ciphertext `(a_i, b_i)` with `a_i = g^r_i mod p` and `b_i = g^m * pk^r_i mod p` where `m = 0` for yes and `m = 1` for no.

 We also need a way to verify that a voter does not send any invalid vote (for example, `b_i = g^100 * pk^r_i mod p`) that could give him an unfair advantage.
 Here is where we use DCP (Disjunctive Chaum-Pedersen's) zero-knowledge proof protocol.
-DCP requires the voter to generate proofs that his/her vote is valid without giving any information of whether they choose yes or no.
+DCP requires the voter to generate proofs that his/her vote is valid without giving any information about whether they choose yes or no. The main idea is that the voter will need to submit 2 proofs and the voter can only cheat on one of the two proofs.
+This is needed such that no one can predict the vote from the proof.

+DCP relies on a hash function.
+Because the hash function is unpredictable and depends on `(pk, a, b, a0, bo, a1, b1) `, trying to adjust one of these values will result in changing the challenge `c = H(pk, a, b, a0, bo, a1, b1)`.
+This makes generating fake proof very hard.
+For this application, our hash function will be:

+`c = sha256(sum(pk, a, b, a0, bo, a1, b1))`

 As a result, each voter will send ciphertext that would later be posted on the bulletin board: